lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 ```

 And that's it.
-You had tranfer your first your own defined tokens in Aleo!
+You have transferred your first own-defined tokens in Aleo!

-The _nonce is not written in Aleo instructions.
+Note: the _nonce is not written in Aleo instructions.
 The compiler outputs the _nonce in record outputs.
-The user needs to provide in as input when using a record.
+The user needs to provide it as input when using a record.

-### Some notes
+### Final remarks

-Aleo programs can compile and execute _cryptographic circuits_ written in aleo instructions.
+Aleo programs can compile and execute _cryptographic circuits_ written in Aleo instructions.
 This introduces some restrictions that don't exist in conventional programming languages.
-For example, when you use the _ternary_ operator to have a branch in the program flow, you must have both options in advance (i.e. the result of each branch must be calculated and known before executing the ternary operator).
-A boolean comparison must be between registers, and not between the return of function calls.
+For example, when you use the _ternary_ operator to have a branch in the program flow, you must have both results in advance (i.e. the result of each branch must be calculated and known before executing the ternary operator).
+A boolean comparison must be between registers, and not between the return values of function calls.